 - Dust one disc using dry flour and roll into a 10-12 inch diameter circle.
 Apply 1 teaspoon of melted ghee or oil on top and sprinkle red chili powder, salt, garam masala, sesame seeds, coriander leaves, and some dry flour.

 - Now start folding and pleating all the way.
-Then by holding two ends, swing and tap on board to stretch it slightly.
+Then by holding two ends, swing and tap on the board to stretch it slightly.

 - Roast the paratha on hot tawa using oil till both sides have golden brown spots